Pauan/fable-getting-started/README.md

 [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file.

-You should add the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file into git, because then everybody who downloads your project is guaranteed to use the exact same versions as you, which helps to prevent bugs.
+You should add the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file into Git, because then everybody who downloads your project is guaranteed to use the exact same versions as you, which helps to prevent bugs.

-After making any changes (such as [`yarn add`](https://yarnpkg.com/en/docs/cli/add) or [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade)) you should add the new [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) into git.
+After making any changes (such as [`yarn add`](https://yarnpkg.com/en/docs/cli/add) or [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade)) you should add the new [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) into Git.

 By following those steps, your project will always use versions which are guaranteed to work.